 from over 50 rural communities working to advance human rights and educate their communities.
 Each promoter shares information and skills with her own network of 15 to 25 additional women, men and youth.

 on human rights issues and how to integrate this information and activism into the classroom curriculum.

 in Minga’s intercultural communications model for social change, gender equity, and human rights in Peru, Latin America, and the Caribbean.

 by receiving more than 40,000 letters, whose testimonies and interviews are read on air, bringing credibility and sustainability to the messages.

 on human rights issues, training over 100 youth and women radio correspondents.
 For example, Minga’s programs explore women’s access to justice, including how to report a domestic violence incident, and how women and men can navigate the complicated local justice system.

 Established collaborative partnerships with four municipalities

 and supported the largest number of women presenting community projects that are funded by municipalities.

-over 16 years, with critical information about human rights, disability rights, sexual and reproductive health, domestic violence prevention, and many other human rights themes.
+for over 22 years, with critical information about human rights, disability rights, sexual and reproductive health, domestic violence prevention, and many other human rights themes.